| | |

 Recipe Tips

-This easy strawberry ice cream recipe is all about technique, so here are some tips to help you make it perfectly every time.
+This easy homemade strawberry ice cream recipe is all about technique, so here are some tips to help you make it perfectly every time.

-• Custard can burn on the bottom of your pot – using a heavy-bottomed pot, keeping the heat low, and stirring constantly will keep it from burning.
+• Custard can burn on the bottom of your pot.
+Using a heavy-bottomed pot, keeping the heat low, and stirring constantly will keep it from burning.

 • You can speed up the chilling of the custard by pouring it into a zipper-top bag and setting the bag into a bowl of ice.

-How to Use Strawberry Ice Cream
+Ways to Serve Homemade Strawberry Ice Cream

 Grab a spoon and dig into a bowlful of your homemade Strawberry Ice Cream, or try one of these creative suggestions: